Min Kao

 Min Hwan Kao (高民環 (Gāo Mínhuán)) is a Taiwanese-American electrical engineer, billionaire businessman, and philanthropist.
 He is the co-founder of Garmin, with Gary Burrell, and has been its chairman.

 In 2011, Kao was elected a member of the National Academy of Engineering for leadership in developing and commercializing compact GPS navigation devices.

 Early life and education

 Min Hwan Kao was born in 1949 in Zhushan, Nantou, a small town in Taiwan.
-He graduated from the National Taiwan University with a bachelor's degree in electrical engineering, then completed graduate studies in the United States at the University of Tennessee, where he earned his Master of Science (M.S.) and Ph.D. in electrical engineering in 1977.
+He graduated from National Taiwan University with a bachelor's degree in electrical engineering, then completed graduate studies in the United States at the University of Tennessee, where he earned his Master of Science (M.S.) in 1974 and his Ph.D. in electrical engineering in 1977.

 Career

 Kao undertook research for NASA and the United States Army.
 He was subsequently a systems analyst for Teledyne Systems, an algorithm designer for Magnavox Advanced Products, and an engineering group leader for King Radio Corporation.
 He also worked for AlliedSignal.

 In 1989, with Gary Burrell, Kao co-founded Garmin, a company best known for manufacturing devices that use the Global Positioning System.

 Kao stepped down as CEO of Garmin in 2012, but remains executive chairman and a member of the board.